nkkmd/cultivationdata-net/SystemDevelopment/automatic_white_background_removal.md

 # byte_image = buffer.tobytes()
 ```

-This extended functionality allows you to process images directly from URLs, which can be useful for web-based applications or when working with online image sources.
+This additional feature allows you to process images directly from URLs, which can be useful for web-based applications or when working with online image sources.